Farewell, My Love (band)

 Farewell, My Love was an American rock band from Phoenix, Arizona, United States, formed in 2011.
-The group consisted of Chad Kowal (vocals), Röbby Creasey (guitar), Charlee Conley (bass), and London Mckuffey (guitar).
+The group consisted of Chad Kowal (drums), Röbby Creasey (guitar), Charlee Conley (bass), Caleb Harbin (vocals), and London Mckuffey (guitar).

 They have released four EPs and two studio albums.
 Their first EP A Dance You Won't Forget was released on August 16, 2011 independently.
 Their second EP Mirror, Mirror was released February 19, 2013 via StandBy Records.
 Their debut album Gold Tattoos was released September 10, 2013 via StandBy Records.
 They released their third EP, Wrapped Up In Pinstripes via StandBy Records on December 9, 2014.
 This was their first release with Chad Kowal on vocals.

 History

 Formation and A Dance You Won't Forget

 Farewell, My Love was formed by Chad Kowal, Röbby Creasey and Caleb Harbin in February 2011 in Phoenix, Arizona, with the intent to create a band with both a theatrical image and visual music.
 They later found bassist Gary Grant to complete the line-up.

 In May, 2011, the band began recording their first EP A Dance You Won't Forget with Connor Hurley at L2 Studios in Scottsdale, Arizona.